WW Recipe of the Day: Orange-Sauced Slow Cooker Hot Fruit

-The recipe for this orange-sauced slow cooker hot fruit caught my eye as I was skimming through Slow & Easy: Fast-Fix Recipes for Your Electric Slow Cooker the other day.
+The recipe for this orange-sauced slow cooker hot fruit caught my eye as I was skimming through Slow and Easy: Fast-Fix Recipes for Your Electric Slow Cooker the other day.

 It seemed different, but in a good way.